Skip to main content

 • Direct Primary Care in Philadelphia - the membership context.

 Medical Disclaimer: This resource is educational and does not constitute medical advice.
 GLP-1 medications have meaningful benefits and meaningful trade-offs.
-Talk with Dr. Ash about whether this is the right approach for your situation, especially if you have a history of pancreatitis, gallbladder disease, thyroid cancer, or an eating disorder.
+Talk with Dr. Ash about whether this is the right approach for your situation, particularly if you have a history of pancreatitis, gallbladder disease, thyroid cancer, or an eating disorder.

 Ashvin Vijayakumar MD (Dr. Ash)